Klafyvel/vim-slime-cells/README.md

 # vim-slime-cells
 A plugin on top of [vim-slime](https://github.com/jpalardy/vim-slime) to enhance its cell feature.
 It adds the possibility to jump between cells and to send the current cell then jump to the next one.

+There is also a nice syntax-highlighting feature for cell boundaries.

 ## Installation

 You can use Vim-Plug: